Jelly9912/FakeDead-Nukkit/README.md

-# FakeDead-Nukkit
+# FakeDead for Nukkit

-FakeDead plugin for Nukkit
+Simple plugin for Nukkit to make fake dead commands on chat with command /fd [player]